11 Best Van Generators For Boondocking

 If you plan to use your van generator at night, or in campgrounds, then how much noise it produces will be an important consideration.

-Standard van generators typically have a decibel (dB) rating.
-Some manufacturers choose not to publish a noise rating, stating that there’s no industry standard for measuring noise.
+However, some manufacturers choose not to publish a noise rating, stating that there’s no industry standard for measuring noise.
 In this case, I rely heavily on user reviews to gauge whether noise will be an issue.

 Altitude Kits